 4- Ensure that your program is automated

-Going digital will assist in measuring the performance of the dispersed funds and also provides an audit trail to track progress.
+Going digital will assist in measuring the performance of the dispersed funds.
+Automation can also provide an audit trail to track progress.

-Set specific time frames for each step of the approval and claim process and make clear to your partners how long it will take for a claim to be fulfilled.
-Speeding up the process through automation provides real-time updates and visibility into the channel, reducing the wait time for channel partners to receive their marketing funds.
+Set specific time frames for each step of the approval and claim process.
+Make it clear to your partners how long it will take for a claim to be fulfilled.
+Speeding up the process through automation provides real-time updates and visibility into the channel.
+Automation will also reduce the wait time for channel partners to receive their marketing funds.

 By taking a prescriptive stance when dealing with partners, vendors can provide that insight that will drive participation.